|We Start Running the Boston Marathon in 2017-04-17 11:15:00 GMT-04:00!|

 You'll GREATLY increase your chances of getting a slot if you PROACTIVELY join the listserv and participate ACTIVELY in HCMC events during the spring, summer, and early fall.
 That means regularly posting runs to the listserv, going on runs that others post, and helping out with the (relatively few) organized HCMC events that happen each year (e.g., Freshman Orientation Week runs), etc.

 Are you now accepting online applications for the next Boston Marathon?

 You can complete HCMC's online interest form at any time.
 We draw our applicant pool from the database of Harvard affiliates who have completed the online interest form, so you should read the rest of this page and then complete that online interest form if you'd like to run the next Boston Marathon with HCMC!

 It's rolling.
 Slots are offered to applicants as soon as we receive them, typically by early October, and we occasionally get additional slots as late as January.
 So COMPLETE THE ONLINE INTEREST FORM NOW if you seriously want a slot for this year's Boston Marathon!

 How many Boston Marathon slots will Harvard College Marathon Challenge have this year?

-For the 2017 Boston Marathon, thus far we received 5 slots to benefit the Phillips Brooks House Association Summer Urban Program (PBHA SUP).
+For the 2017 Boston Marathon, we received 5 slots to benefit the Phillips Brooks House Association Summer Urban Program (PBHA SUP).
 Many Harvard students volunteer with PBHA SUP.
 It's a great program that does wonderful things for underserved youth in the Greater Boston area!
 As always, active participants on the HCMC listserv will receive priority for HCMC's Boston Marathon slots.
 To become active, join the listserv, start going on posted runs, and post your own runs!
 And remember, you should totally do stuff with HCMC even if you don't have an official HCMC slot!